If you’re struggling with histamine intolerance, you know how complex meal planning can be. Right?

 Are Peas High in Histamine: Individual Responses May Vary

-I think it’s important not to take any food list as gospel, since our bodies are so unique.
-What gives you a reaction might not bother me at all.
-The SIGHI and other sites try to categorize based on common responses, but there can be a ton of individual variance.
+So don’t take any food list as gospel, since our bodies are so unique.
+What gives you a reaction might not bother me or someone else at all.
+The SIGHI and other sites try to categorize based on common responses.
+But be aware that there can be a ton of individual variance.

 Histamine Intolerance and Peas

 Peas contain some histamine, but not sky-high amounts and they also contain other biogenic amines.
-For many with histamine intolerance, peas in moderation may be tolerable.
-However, individuals vary in sensitivity.
-Some react strongly even to trace histamines.
+For the majority of people with histamine intolerance, peas in moderation are tolerable.
+However, individual sensitivities to the biogenic amines in peas varies.

 References: